 This old-school English restaurant is one of the most reviewed restaurants in the city, and for good reason.
 This is where you’ll find high-quality prime rib to enjoy alongside excellent wines and cocktails.
 The atmosphere is taken up a notch with jolly fireplaces and traditional decor.

 3. El Farolito

-This classic late-night favorite offers enormous portions and quality meat options for a burrito that will hit the spot.
+This classic late-night favorite offers enormous portions and quality meat options for a massive burrito that will hit the spot.
 Be sure to try their chiles rellenos and quesadillas while you’re at it.
 Keep in mind that they are cash only!

 - 2779 Mission St, Mission District